EP. 34

 Transcript

 Orlagh Kelly: Alex Ustych from Five Essex Chambers.
 Thank you for joining me on the Get Briefed podcast.
 We're delighted to have you.
 I know you were called to the Bar in 2010.
-So you're 15 years in, you're ranked in the Legal 500 and specialising in data protection, inquiries, public law, police law, et cetera.
+So you're 15 years in, you're ranked in The Legal 500 and specialising in data protection, inquiries, public law, police law, et cetera.
 I note that you're also counsel on the Grenfell Tower inquiry and on the COVID-19 inquiry, is that right?

 Alex Ustych: Well, Grenfell Inquiry is finished now.
 That was my life for a number of years where I was specialising in data protection and disclosure issues.
 But yeah, upwards and onwards now.